SwayaanTechnologies/Langchain/README.md

 * LangChain primarily supports indexes and retrieval mechanisms centered around vector databases.
 These databases store documents as vectors, which enables efficient searching and retrieval based on similarities between vectors.

+ - **Document Loading:** This is the first step where the raw data (documents) are loaded into the system.
+The documents could be in various formats such as text files, PDFs, HTML, etc.

+ - **Document Splitting:** Once the documents are loaded, they are split into smaller chunks or segments.
+This is done to make the data more manageable and to improve the efficiency of the subsequent steps.

+ - **Vectors and Embeddings:** Each chunk of data is then transformed into a vector representation, also known as an embedding.
+These embeddings capture the semantic meaning of the data and are used for efficient retrieval of relevant information.
+LangChain primarily supports indexes and retrieval mechanisms centered around vector databases.

+ - **Retrieval:** This is the final step where a user’s query is taken and the system uses the index to identify and return the most relevant documents.
+The retrieval is based on the similarity between the query vector and the document vectors.

 ---

 #### Document Loading